paesanilab/MBX/README.md

 `./configure` has additional flags and options if you want to customize your installation:
 - `CXX=` if you want to use a different compiler than the system default.
 Popular options include `CXX=icpc` or `CXX=g++`
 - `--enable-shared` if you want to also compile MBX as a shared library.
 This is **required for Python+MBX**.
-- `--enable-debug` for debugging using GDB
+- `--enable-debug` for debugging using GDB.
-- `--enable-verbose` will turn on additional logging
+- `--enable-verbose` will turn on additional logging to the console.
-- `--disable-optimization` will disable compliation optimization.
+- `--disable-optimization` will disable compiler optimizations.
 This is **not recommended** unless you are debugging.
 - `--help` to see additional configuration options

 After performing basic installation, you should [run the unit tests](#testing) to make sure everything is working properly.